indigo-iam/iam/compose/voms-deploy/README.md

 $ docker compose exec client bash
 ```

-Here a p12 file for the test user encrypted with the `pass` password is present in the `/certs` directory.
+Here a p12 file for the test user is present in the `/certs` directory.
 It can be used to obtain a VOMS proxy by `voms-aa` serving a VO named `indigo-dc` with

 ```
 $ voms-proxy-init -voms indigo-dc -cert /certs/test0.p12
-Enter GRID pass phrase for this identity: <***>
 Contacting voms.test.example:443 [/C=IT/O=IGI/CN=*.test.example] "indigo-dc"...
 Remote VOMS server contacted succesfully.